paperbits/paperbits-emails/README.md

 ## License
-Use of this source code is governed by a Commercial license that can be found in the LICENSE file and at https://paperbits.io/license/commercial.
+Use of this source code is governed by an MIT-style license that can be found in the LICENSE file and at https://paperbits.io/license/mit.

-2020 (c) Copyright Paperbits.
+2022 (c) Copyright Paperbits.
 All Rights Reserved.